 - Globally aligned systems

-- …and more and more data collected.
+- …with more and more data collected

 Not only are the systems and processes in place, we have moved the needle from a purely required practice to a truly value added activity – where patients, practitioners, medical product manufacturers and regulators alike view Pharmacovigilance for what it is: a means to take data from a variety of environments – be it controlled clinical trials or “glorified gossip” from the field – and evaluate it for trends or signals, that can be validated or discarded.

 For various reasons, such as regulatory compliance in some regions, good manufacturing practices, and responsible product monitoring in others, collection of adverse event (AE) data with approved, marketed product is an important part of product stewardship.